aleontiev/dj/README.md

 Django CLI is a command-line tool that automates the repetitive workflows necessary to manage Django application code:

 * Setting up a new project
-* Adding dependencies to the project
+* Managing project dependencies
-* Running the project in an isolated environment
+* Building and running the project
 * Generating code stubs

 # Why Django CLI?